-Merenstein & Gardner's Handbook of Neonatal Intensive Care Nursing - Elsevier eBook on VitalSource, 9th Edition
+Merenstein & Gardner's Handbook of Neonatal Intensive Care - Elsevier eBook on VitalSource, 9th Edition

 - UNIQUE!
 Core author team of two physicians and two nurses gives this internationally recognized reference a true interprofessional collaborative approach that is unmatched by any other resource.